 Yes.
 A safe and effective vaccine is available to protect against four of the five most common strains of the disease.
 Adverse reactions to the injection are mild and infrequent, consisting primarily of redness and pain at the site and rarely a fever.
 This vaccine is available at SHS.

 As of October 2014, the FDA approved a separate vaccine to protect against the most common type of meningitis, Serogroup B. As with any vaccine, vaccination against meningitis may not protect 100% of all susceptible individuals.
 It does not protect against viral meningitis.
-SHS provides healthcare to all active students regardless of their health insurance status.
+SHS provides healthcare to all active students and their spouses regardless of their health insurance status.
 The CDC recommends and Wheaton College requires that college students receive and show proof of a booster after the age of 16.

 To learn more, visit the following websites: